 - Show the lawyer evidence of the abuse

 - Find out the lawyer’s opinion on your legal options

 - Discuss the damages you might recover from the nursing home

 Don’t be afraid to ask the firm about its experience.
 You’ll want to work with someone experienced in nursing home abuse cases.
 A trusted law firm will also have connections to medical and financial experts to help support your claim.

-Contact Our Columbus Nursing Home Abuse Lawyers for Free
+Contact Our Columbus, GA, Nursing Home Abuse Lawyers for Free

 At John Foy & Associates, working with our Columbus, GA, nursing home abuse attorneys is risk-free.
 There are no upfront fees when we fight for your case.
 If we can’t win compensation for your claim, you owe us nothing.
 You can reach us 24/7 online or over the phone to schedule a free consultation.